 At its regular meeting on Monday, Bloomington’s redevelopment commission (RDC) agreed to an amendment of the project description for the redevelopment of the hospital property at 2nd and Rogers streets, owned by Indiana University Health.

 Last Monday (Oct.
 29) all five candidates in Bloomington’s city council elections—held only in District 2 and District 3 this year—appeared on Indiana University’s campus.
 They participated in a forum hosted by The Civil Society at Indiana University.
-Moderators were students Meredith Karbowsky and Taylor Combs.
+Moderators were students Meredith Karbowsky and Tyler Combs.

 The event was held in Woodburn Hall, Room 004, in the lower level of the building, which features slate chalkboards and auditorium-style seats, bolted to the floor, with built-in swing-up tablet arms.